What is a Zero Sum Game?

-A non zero sum game is a situation where there is a net benefit or net loss to the system based on the outcome of the game.
+A non zero sum game is a situation where there is a net benefit or net loss to the system based on the game’s outcome.

 An example of what should be considered a non zero sum game is a contest between a trade ship and a pirate ship, although it may look like one at first glance.
-Here, a victory for the pirates would mean gain of wealth, resources, and men (probably as prisoners), whereas a win for the trade ship would only mean a defeat of the challenge by the pirates.
+Here, a victory for the pirates would mean gains of wealth, resources, and men (probably as prisoners), whereas a win for the trade ship would only mean a defeat of the challenge by the pirates.
 Here, the prize and losses being different for both the contesting parties do not qualify it as an example of a zero sum game.

 Another example could be in financial markets, where competing firms collaborate to expand the overall size of their market.
 Creating an industry-wide organization would increase confidence in the industry and result in more profit for all competitors.

 Non zero sum games don’t have to create a net positive result – it could also be negative as well.
 In the pirate example above, there is a case where the pirates win, and it’s a net negative for the whole system.

 Origin and Importance

 However, the modern understanding of economics broadens the scope, explaining that not all competitions fall into this category.
 It is possible for all involved contestants to register a win.
 For example, according to the classical (Ricardian) theory of trade, all parties involved in trade benefit from it.